DESI-UR/VAST/VoidFinder/python/README.md

 ## Building & Running Voidfinder

+VoidFinder will install like a normal python package via `python setup.py install` from this directory ('VoidFinder/VoidFinder/python/')

+Or, if you're working on it, you can do a `python setup.py develop` which essentially installs a symlink into your python environment which points back to this directory.

-VoidFinder now includes some cythonized code for speed.
-To build this code, enter the `/python/voidfinder/` directory and run:
+If you're developing VoidFinder and need to rebuild the cython, enter the `/voidfinder/` directory and run:

 ```
 cython -a *.pyx